top of page

 Harnessing curiosity to unlock creativity

 Montessori children are given opportunities to question things more deeply.
-They are encouraged to become more curious about the world around them, thinking boldly into the questions as to "Why?", and ignite their passion for knowledge and exploration.
+They are encouraged to become more curious about the world around them, thinking boldly into the questions as to "Why?", igniting their passion for knowledge and exploration.
 Exploding the potential of human curiosity is the true superpower that unlocks problem solving and creativity.
-These are true skills that prepare children for success in our world, serving them particularly well in the evolving digital age in the 21st century.
-We need Montessori education in today's world - see this short YouTube clip
+These are real skills that prepare children for success in our world, serving them particularly well in the evolving digital age in the 21st century.

 "The child is capable of developing and giving us tangible proof of the possibilty of a better humanity"